 Even if you don’t want to share your identity.
 It is better is you share your personal stories.

-So be open, genuine and honest, people can really tell the difference these days.
-If they feel your stories are fake then they may not stick to read them.
+So be open, genuine, and honest.
+People can tell the difference these days.
+If they feel your stories are fake, they may not read them.

 2. Keep photos anonymous

-Of course, it is up to you if you want to share real photos or use stock photos.
+Of course, it is up to you if you want to share authentic photos or use stock photos.

 Don’t share photos that are already published on social media.

-You can use your photos but notice that people may guess where you live if you share photos from your neighborhood or any other location.
+You can use your photos but notice that people may guess where you live if you share photos from your neighborhood or other locations.

-3. Think twice about sharing your real financial/health/mental data
+3. Think twice about sharing your Actual Financial / Health / Mental data

 Your personal data, like anything else, is something that you decide if and what to share.

-But you should know, that if one day you decide to reveal your identity, then people you know will be able to see that data.
+But you should know that if you decide to reveal your identity one day, then people you know will see that data.
 So think twice and see what’s working best for you.

 If you are ok with it, then go ahead and enjoy 🙂

-4. Don’t like or share your blog posts in your personal social media
+4. Don’t like or share your blog’s content On your personal social media

 This goes without saying.